commutron/neptune-dev/README.md

 Although if you can understand my (slightly nuts) river metaphor naming scheme, we can be friends.

 Created for Commutron Ind.
-A Electronics Manufacture in Elbow, Saskatchewan, Canada.
+An Electronics Manufacture in Elbow, Saskatchewan, Canada.

 -- Matthew